raebann/portfolio-jekyll-theme/README.md

 Users who use screenreaders can't see your images or icons, so you need to provide them with some descriptive text instead.
 In this case, there's two places where that needs to happen: on the social menu icons, and in any images you include in project pages.
 The social menu icons were covered above in [the section about static content](#static-content).

 <TODO images>

+### Auditing

+how to run an accessibility audit on a page